Employment at Swallowtail School

 Attentive supervision of students with an eye to safety at all times

-Demonstrating warmth, compassion and love while holding appropriate boundaries with children
+Demonstrating warmth, compassion and love while holding appropriate boundaries

-Daily care to maintain a clean and orderly classroom
+Preparing supplies for daily activities and providing care to maintain a clean and orderly classroom

-Attending Early Childhood meetings as needed
+Attending Department meetings, as needed

 Other relevant tasks as needed